Family Law Central Coast

 Is going to the courts always the best option?

-From what age can a child choose which parent to live with?
+From what age can a child choose what parent to live with?